Social situation Growth not reaching everyone

 Basic services

 There are still considerable gaps in the provision of basic services for the people of Bangladesh.
-For example, only 59 per cent of the population have access to safe drinking water supplies.
+For example, only 59 per cent of the population has access to safe drinking water supplies.
 Only some 75 per cent of pregnant women receive medical care, and only about 60 per cent of all babies are delivered by medically trained personnel.
-About a quarter of adults are unable to read or write, and about 25 per cent of the population use the internet.
+About 23 per cent of adults are unable to read or write, and about 40 per cent of the population uses the Internet.

 Situation of women

 Women in Bangladesh still face many instances of discrimination.
 There are very few women in politics or business, in particular in rural areas.
-Domestic violence against women is widespread, and the country's legislation on inheritance, marriage, separation and divorce places women at a legal disadvantage.
+Domestic violence against women is widespread, and the country’s legislation on inheritance, marriage, separation and divorce places women at a legal disadvantage.
 Moreover, Bangladesh is one of the countries with the highest incidence of child marriages.
 Two out of three girls are under the age of 18 when they get married.
-This tendency has worsened in 2020/21 because of lockdowns and school closures during the COVID-19 pandemic.
+This trend has got worse, particularly because of lockdowns and school closures in 2020/2021 during the COVID-19 pandemic.

 Ambitious development goals

-The Bangladesh government has achieved its goal from the country’s Vision 2021 strategy paper: In 2021, in the country’s 50th year of independence and following the third successful round of review by the United Nations, the graduation of Bangladesh from the group of least developed countries (LDCs) was confirmed.
+The Bangladesh government has achieved its goal from the country’s Vision 2021 strategy paper: In 2021, in the country’s 50th year of independence and following its third successful LDC review by the United Nations, the graduation of Bangladesh from the group of least developed countries (LDCs) was confirmed.
 Following a transition phase, the country will leave the group in 2026.

 Since 2015, the World Bank has classified Bangladesh as a lower-middle-income country.
 The eighth five-year plan (2020 to 2025) and the Delta Plan envision the country achieving high-middle-income status by 2031.

-If this goal is to be achieved, a great many fundamental development constraints will still have to be overcome, however.
-The 2023 to 2050 National Adaptation Plan (External link) (NAP), which was adopted in October 2022, has also enshrined ambitious goals in climate action, which are unlikely to be achieved successfully without international support.
+If this goal is to be achieved, a great many fundamental development constraints will still need to be overcome.
+The 2023 to 2050 National Adaptation Plan (External link) (NAP), which was adopted in October 2022, also envisages ambitious goals in the area of climate action, which are unlikely to be achieved successfully without international support.